Globalkmaria/netflix_clone/README.md

 ## Technologies

 - React
-- CSS
+- Styled-components
 - Firebase
+- API(TMDb API)

 ## Description

 - Project looks like this!
   <br/>
   <img src="./src/img/page.png" width="300">
-- If you click an image, it opens up a trailer that comes from youtube.
+- If you click an image, it opens up a trailer that will come youtube.
-  (If you click an image again it will close.)
+  (If you click the image again you can close it.)
   <br/>
   <img src="./src/img/trailer.png" width="300">